The first month is integral to both parties – so, early initiatives like mentors can be hugely valuable.

-The check-in doesn’t need to be with a HR team – and can be conducted by a line manager, a team lead, or a mentor.
+The check-in doesn’t need to be with a HR team – it can be conducted by a line manager, a team lead, or a mentor.

 Make sure to use this time to listen, too.
-The feedback they give can provide a real insight into your company culture, onboarding process and management styles.
+The feedback they give can provide a real insight into your company culture and management styles.